mipsmonsta/epubviewer/README.md

 - **Chapter Dropdown**: Quick access to any chapter
 - **Responsive Design**: Optimized for all screen sizes

+### PDF Generation

+The EPUB Viewer now supports converting books to PDF format with multiple options:

+1. **Format Options**:
+   - **Standard**: A4 page size, optimized for desktop and tablet viewing
+   - **Mobile**: Narrow page width with larger fonts, optimized for smartphone reading

+2. **Quality Options**:
+   - **Standard Quality**: Fast generation, smaller file size
+   - **High Quality**: Better typography, recommended for most uses
+   - **Print Quality**: Maximum quality for printing

+3. **How to Generate PDFs**:
+   - From the Library page: Click the "PDF" button on any book card
+   - From the Reader page: Click the "PDF" button in the navigation
+   - From any Chapter page: Click the "PDF" button in the navigation
+   - Select your preferred format and quality options
+   - Click "Generate & Download PDF"

+4. **PDF Features**:
+   - Complete book content with all chapters
+   - Table of contents with page numbers
+   - Title page with book metadata
+   - Proper page numbering
+   - Optimized typography and layout
+   - Image support (if present in EPUB)

 ## Project Structure

 ```